keep2share/api/README.md

     DOWNLOAD_NO_ACCESS = 4;          //'You no can access to this file' DOWNLOAD_WAITING = 5;            //'Please wait to download this file'
-    DOWNLOAD_FREE_THREAD_COUNT_TO_MANY = 6; //'Free account does not allow to download more than one file at the same time'
+    DOWNLOAD_FREE_THREAD_COUNT_TO_MANY = 6; //'Free account does not allow to download more than one file at the same time' PREMIUM_ONLY = 7;                //'This download available only for premium users', PRIVATE_ONLY = 8;                //'This is private file',
 ```